swcarpentry/DEPRECATED-bc/novice/matlab/03-func.md

 ~~~
 {:class="out"}

-That looks right, let's try center on our real data:
+That looks right, so let's try out `center` function on our real data:

 ~~~
 data = csvread('inflammation-01.csv');